PrioritySoftware/PrioritySoftware.github.io/_sdk/SFTPCLNT.md

 tags: 'Priority_SDK'
 ---

-[23.1]() - baseline, but there are backports available for version 22.1 and 23.0 that add the SFTP Definitions form.
+[23.1]() - Included starting with BIN95 version 9.
+Backports available for version 22.1 (BIN V. 90) and 23.0 (BIN V. 32) that add the SFTP Definitions form.
 These backports are available on [Priority Xpert](https://support.priority-software.com/).

 The SFTPCLNT utility can be used to access an SFTP server and perform the following actions: